mavas/mavas/RecentProblems.md

 # Recent technical problems being worked on

-## Telly Fabric
+## www.TellyFabric.com

-- Emphasis on **testing**.
-Lots of common folk people will need to use the system.
-Django's testing system.
+- **Strong and custom search functionality**.
+There is lots of text-based information, and the information dealt with is particularly suited for high quality searching.
+Whoosh will be used.

 - **Strong language support**.
 Lots of members of the public from different backgrounds will need to use the system.
 Django's support will be 100% used.

-- **Strong and custom search functionality**.
-There is lots of text-based information, and the information dealt with is particularly suited for high quality searching.
-Whoosh will be used.
+- Emphasis on **testing**.
+Lots of common folk people will need to use the system.
+Django's testing system.

 ## Urgent shutdown of all GCP resources